Royal Avenue, Belfast: Royal Avenue today

 Royal Avenue is one of the main commercial centres in Belfast.
-Shops currently on the street include branches of Primark, Tesco, H&M, and Schuh, as well as major banks including Santander UK, HSBC, and the Nationwide Building Society.
-Westfield CastleCourt, a major shopping centre owned by the Westfield Group, is also on Royal Avenue, and as of 2012 it hosts 69 stores, including Gap, Debenhams, Burton, Argos, Games Workshop, and Virgin Media.
+Shops currently on the street include branches of Primark, H&M, and Schuh, as well as major banks including Santander UK, HSBC, and the Nationwide Building Society.
+Westfield CastleCourt, a major shopping centre owned by the Westfield Group, is also on Royal Avenue, and as of 2023, it hosts over 100 stores, including New Look, Superdrug, Burton, Argos, Games Workshop, and Virgin Media.
 The centre occupies the former site of the Grand Central Hotel.

-Around 2008 calls came from certain quarters, including former Lord Mayor of Belfast Jim Rodgers, for the pedestrianisation of Royal Avenue following a number of road traffic accidents on the street including a Dunmurry teenager, Ciara Park, being knocked down and killed.
-The street has not been fully pedestrianised.

-The Ulster Reform Club, established in 1982 through a merger of the Ulster and Reform clubs, but, tracing its roots through the latter organisation back to 1880, maintains its headquarters at number 4 Royal Avenue beside Tesco.
-Many scenes in the 2011 comedy film Killing Bono were shot in Royal Avenue to recreate Dublin as it appeared in the late 1970s/early 1980s.
+The ornate building at 2 Royal Avenue was the former home of the Provincial Bank of Ireland which was erected in 1869.
+After its closure in 1989, the building was occupied until 2021 by a Tesco store.
+It was then refurbished as a social facility by Belfast City Council.
+Next door at 4 Royal Avenue is located the Ulster Reform Club.
+It was established in 1982 through a merger of the Ulster and Reform clubs, but, tracing its roots through the latter organisation back to 1880.

 The Art Deco building at the junction of North Street and Royal Avenue, which was formerly the headquarters of the Bank of Ireland before being left derelict, was taken over by the Occupy movement in early 2012.
 They since took to referring to the building as the "People's Bank".
 The group left the building ten months later.

+Around 2008 calls came from certain quarters, including former Lord Mayor of Belfast Jim Rodgers, for the pedestrianisation of Royal Avenue following a number of road traffic accidents on the street including a Dunmurry teenager, Ciara Park, being knocked down and killed.
+The street has since been partly pedestrianised.
+Many scenes in the 2011 comedy film Killing Bono were shot in Royal Avenue to recreate Dublin as it appeared in the late 1970s/early 1980s.